axe-api/docs/docs/getting-started/introduction/README.md

 class User extends Model {}
 ```

-With this model, you will have all of the basic API routes for **User** resources. **Axe API** will create **CRUD** routes for you in the _initialization_ process and these routes would be completely ready to be handled and processed by Axe API.
+With this model, you will have all of the basic API routes for **User** resources. **Axe API** will create **CRUD** routes for you in the _booting_ process and these routes would be completely ready to be handled and processed by Axe API.
 The following routes will be handled automatically;

 - `POST api/users`
 - `GET api/users`